 But I was coming back.

-I seriously thought about throwing my wedding ring with them, but something stopped me; had taken it and my engagement ring off and put them in the drawer but something made me want to keep them, perhaps if only to give to Tom one day.
+I seriously thought about throwing my wedding ring with them, but something stopped me; I had taken it and my engagement ring off and put them in the drawer but something made me want to keep them, perhaps if only to give to Ethan one day.

-The fact that Rich’s sister was lending her clothes just hurt even more.
-I just didn’t understand, but was starting to get the picture that I wasn’t really part of the family as I thought I was.
+The fact that Danny’s sister was lending her clothes just hurt even more.
+I just didn’t understand, but was starting to get the picture that I wasn’t really part of the family, as I had thought I was.

 Living under my bed